Symptoms To Watch Out For

 Surgical Tooth Extraction

-Remember, no dental practice can provide an accurate quote over the phone as the procedures are complex and depend on many factors.
-Every case is different so it's important to speak with a dentist who will evaluate your unique situation and provide you with different treatment options to consider.
+It’s important to note that providing an accurate quote over the phone for these procedures is challenging, as they involve complexity and depend on various factors.
+Each case is unique, so it is advisable to consult with a dentist who can evaluate your specific situation and present different treatment options for your consideration.

 Contact us today

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
 Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.

 While wisdom teeth removal is often considered a rite of passage by many, it is important to understand that extraction is necessary only when wisdom teeth become impacted or cause interference with the jaw and surrounding teeth.
 The removal of wisdom teeth should be based on the specific needs and circumstances of each individual, rather than being viewed as a universal requirement.

 Dentistry is more compassionate than ever before and your comfort is important to us.
 We use tools and techniques that effectively remove as much discomfort as possible, help us work quickly, precisely and with as little trauma as possible to promote fast healing.
 We will provide you with aftercare instructions to keep you comfortable and promote fast healing.

 About an hour after your procedure, you may remove the gauze sponges that have been placed in your mouth and have something to eat.
 Be sure to eat foods that are soft for the first 24 hours.
 Make sure to avoid hot foods and drinking from straws for several hours.